Businesses cash in as millions of Chinese students sweat over crucial exam

 Hotels raise rates

 Hotels near a test center in northwestern Beijing say they are fully booked for the days of the gaokao.
-The rooms are reserved for students who don't live near the center so they have somewhere to take refugee between the different phases of the demanding exam.
+The rooms are reserved for students who don't live near the center so they have somewhere to take refuge between the different phases of the demanding exam.

 Some hotels jack up their rates for the gaokao.
 Upmarket ones propose extra pampering to those students who can afford it.